 Queenstown, Karoo Heartland, South Africa

-Queenstown itself lies at the foot of the Hangklip Mountain, whilst other towns in the district include Dordrecht, Molteno and Sterkstroom.
-The area not only provides incredible scenery, but it is a hive of activity for the outdoor enthusiast: there are trails, rivers, rocks, mountains, hiking, climbing, fishing, mountain biking, canoeing and anything really, as long as it involves relishing all that is al fresco.
+Queenstown itself lies at the foot of the Hangklip Mountain, whilst other towns in the district include Dordrecht, Molteno, and Sterkstroom.
+The area not only provides incredible scenery, but it is a hive of activity for the outdoor enthusiast: there are trails, rivers, rocks, mountains, hiking, climbing, fishing, mountain biking, canoeing, and anything really, as long as it involves relishing all that is al fresco.

-The Lawrence de Lange Nature Reserve, set on the slopes of the Madeira Mountain just outside Queenstown, has several trails worth exploring, spectacular examples of flowering plants, and an array of different antelope that include blesbok, springbok and zebra.
+The Lawrence de Lange Nature Reserve, set on the slopes of the Madeira Mountain just outside Queenstown, has several trails worth exploring, spectacular examples of flowering plants, and an array of different antelope that include blesbok, springbok, and zebra.
 The reserve also has incredible views from the mountain summit.
-The Bongola Dam that supplies the town with its water is set in the hills surrounding Queenstown and is a great day out for picnics and water sports.
+The Pongola Dam that supplies the town with its water is set in the hills surrounding Queenstown and is a great day out for picnics and water sports.

 Recommended Vegan Restaurant Muse Restaurant

-Place to stay Treetops Guesthouse
+A place to stay Treetops Guesthouse

 Savute Safari Lodge, Botswana